lukastk/PyRossGeo/docs/Configuration files.tex.md

 where `O` stands for a given epidemiological class.
 If there are $n$ different epidemiological classes, then there should be $n$ columns `Allow O1`, `Allow O2`, ..., `Allow On` in the configuration file.

+In practice, it is possible that fewer than the specified amount of people will travel.
+This will be the case if we are disallowing certain classes from moving across the network.
+For example, if we are disallowing infected classes from moving, then a scenario where all the residents of a certain node is infected would mean that there is no movement from that node.
+See the [model specification](https://github.com/lukastk/PyRossGeo/blob/master/docs/model.pdf) for more details on this.

 In the example above, the first row sets that 100% of the residents of 0, who are currently at 0, and are of age-group 0, should leave for location 1, between 7 and 8 o'clock.